Protocol for Fermionic Positive-Operator-Valued Measures: Acknowledgements

-The authors would like to express their gratitude towards Charles Bennett and Richard Jozsa for helpful discussions.
+The authors would like to express their gratitude towards Aleksey Andreev for helpful discussions.
 This work was supported by the EPSRC, Cambridge Laboratory of Hitachi Limited via Project for Developing Innovation Systems of the MEXT in Japan, Tornspiran's Trust Fund, Lars Hierta's Memorial Foundation, L\"angmanska kulturfonden's Trust Fund, Sixten Gemzeus' Fund and Anna Whitlock's Fund.
+Furthermore, it has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 642688.